 - 3.4.a The version of Robert's Rules of Order that shall govern the conduct of Senate meetings shall be Robert's Rules of Order, Newly Revised. - 3.4.b A quorum for meetings shall be defined as a majority of elected Senators who have not given prior notification of absence to the Office of the University Senate, or sixty (60) Senators, whichever number is higher.
-For the purpose of determining a quorum, ex officio members without vote shall not be considered. - 3.5 The Senate may hold virtual meetings instead of in-person meetings when there is a declared State of Emergency in Maryland and the University has restricted operations in place.
-Once the State of Emergency and University restrictions on normal operations for all constituencies have ended, the Senate will resume regular operations for its meetings.
-Alternative voting methods, including absentee voting, may be considered under these conditions.
+For the purpose of determining a quorum, ex officio members without vote shall not be considered. - 3.5 Senators must be physically present in order to participate in meetings.